tejasmagar/CWRC-GitServer/README.md

 ### Demo

-The [CWRC-GitWriter Sandbox](https://cwrc-writer.cwrc.ca) is running an instance of [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter), which uses the NPM package published from this repository along with the code in [CWRC-WriterBase](https://github.com/cwrc/CWRC-WriterBase), [CWRC-Git](https://github.com/cwrc/CWRC-Git), and [cwrc-git-dialogs](https://github.com/cwrc/cwrc-git-dialogs).
+The [CWRC-GitWriter Sandbox](https://cwrc-writer.cwrc.ca) is running an instance of [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter), which uses the code from [CWRC-WriterBase](https://github.com/cwrc/CWRC-WriterBase) and [cwrc-git-dialogs](https://github.com/cwrc/cwrc-git-dialogs).
+There is a corresponding server component running this code and using the [CWRC-Git](https://github.com/cwrc/CWRC-Git) module.
 The same code is easily (for someone with modest development experience) installed on any server to run your own instance.
 If you are looking to put together your own CWRC-Writer, [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter) is a good place to start.

 ### Setup